joereynolds/what-to-code/README.md

 - A better `cd`.
 You just type `cd Directory` and then it will try and go to the directory called `Directory`.
 If multiple results are found, it populates a list for you to choose from.

-- A command-line utility that gets the extension of a file (Write it in scheme?) **created** https://github.com/Natfan/FunLittleThings/tree/master/FileExtension i.e.
+- A command-line utility that gets the extension of a file (Write it in scheme?) i.e.
   ```
   ext hello.jpg